 Threshold Target Maximum

 Jeffrey S. Lorberbaum 54% 90% 150%

 W. Christopher Wellborn 54% 90% 135%

 James F. Brunk 45% 75% 113%

+Paul F. De Cock 45% 75% 113%

 Bernard P. Thiers 45% 75% 113%

-Paul F. De Cock 45% 75% 113%

-For 2022, the Compensation Committee established the Incentive Plan Financial Goals set forth in the following table to guide the Compensation Committee's determination of actual bonus amounts under the Annual Incentive Plans.
+For 2023, the Compensation Committee established the Incentive Plan Financial Goals set forth in the following table to guide the Compensation Committee's determination of actual bonus amounts under the Annual Incentive Plan.
 Calculations between the various performance levels are linear (which means they were determined using straight-line interpolation).
 For Messrs.
 Lorberbaum, Brunk and Wellborn, the Annual Incentive Plan Financial Goals related to Company EPS.
-For the President of the Flooring Rest of World segment (Mr. Thiers) and the President of Flooring North America (Mr. De Cock), the Annual Incentive Plan Financial Goals related to Company EPS and business unit EPS (collectively weighted at 25% and 75%).
+For the President of the Flooring North America segment (Mr. De Cock) and the President of Flooring Rest of the World segment (Mr. Thiers), the Annual Incentive Plan Financial Goals related to Company EPS and business unit EPS (collectively weighted at 25% and 75%).

-2022 Incentive Plan Financial Goals
+2023 Incentive Plan Financial Goals

-Company EPS Flooring Rest of World EPS (1)(2) Flooring North America EPS (1)
+Company EPS Rest of the rld EPS (1)(2) ng North ca EPS (1)

-Threshold \$12.12 \$3.95 \$3.69

-Target \$15.19 \$4.81 \$4.41

-Maximum \$17.09 \$5.52 \$4.97

-2022 Performance \$12.85 \$3.89 \$2.48
+Threshold \$ 6.10 \$ 1.69 \$ 0.59

+Target \$ 9.29 \$ 3.03 \$ 1.72

+Maximum \$ 12.11 \$ 3.83 \$ 3.01

+2023 Performance \$ 9.19 \$ 3.66 \$ 1.30

-- \ Adjustments were made to exclude the impact of miscellaneous non-operating expenses. - (1) Business unit EPS is determined by dividing the adjusted operating income for each applicable business unit, less an allocation for tax and interest expenses, by the number of weighted-average diluted common shares outstanding.
-Net earnings for the Flooring Rest of World segment include the net earnings attributable to our intellectual property licensing business, which for purposes of determining bonus payouts are not weighted as heavily as net earnings attributable to the segment's commercial operations. - (2) EPS for Flooring Rest of World converted to U.S. dollars using the euro to dollar exchange rate of 1.06 for 2022.
+- Adjustments were made to exclude the impact of miscellaneous non-operating expenses. - (1) Business unit EPS is determined by dividing the adjusted operating income for each applicable business unit, less an allocation for tax and interest expenses, by the number of weighted-average diluted common shares outstanding. - (2) EPS for Flooring Rest of the World converted to U.S. dollars using the euro to dollar exchange rate of 1.09 for 2023.

-The Compensation Committee determined pay outs under the Annual Incentive Plans after reviewing the Company's level of achievement of the Annual Incentive Plan Financial Goals, together with a qualitative assessment of Company and management performance during 2022, which included investing \$580.7 million in capital projects for capacity expansions, cost reduction initiatives and upgrades for recent acquisitions as well as maintenance across the segments.
-The largest investments during this period were in the Company's LVT portfolio to upgrade its product offering and improve profitability; premium water-proof laminate expansion in North America and Europe; quartz countertop expansion in North America; and porcelain slab expansion in Europe.
+The Compensation Committee determined awards under the Annual Incentive Plans after reviewing the Company's level of achievement of the Annual Incentive Plan Financial Goals, together with a qualitative assessment of Company and management performance during 2023, which included investing \$613.0 million in capital projects for capacity expansions, cost reduction initiatives and upgrades for recent acquisitions as well as maintenance across the segments, generating \$716.3 million of free cash flow, completing and integrating multiple acquisitions, reducing inventory levels and identifying and executing several restructuring initiatives.
 In connection with its qualitative assessment of management's performance, the Compensation Committee noted that many factors impacting Company performance were outside of management's control.
-These factors included rapid cost escalations in materials, energy, transportation and labor, as well as supply chain disruption of raw materials and spare parts needed in the Company's operations as a result of Russian military actions in Ukraine.
-During 2022, inflation, rising interest rates and other macroeconomic factors impacted new single-family home construction and residential remodeling in most of the Company's major markets.
-As consumers faced a higher cost of living, discretionary spending - including flooring purchases - declined; and, as a result, the Company's flooring customers reduced inventories, with the greatest impact falling in the fourth quarter.
+These factors included increased interest rates, constrained residential investments and further tightening of consumer discretionary spending.
+During 2023, increased mortgage rates suppressed the housing market, as consumers chose to postpone new housing purchases due to decreased affordability.
+Many consumers were unwilling to exchange a lower interest rate for a higher rate and opted to remain in their homes that they had financed at significantly lower interest rates in previous years.
+Increased interest rates and other macroeconomic factors also continued to impact discretionary spending power and demand, which in turn impacted new single-family home construction and residential remodeling in most of the Company's major markets.
+As consumers continued to face a higher cost of living, discretionary spending and demand for flooring products declined; and, as a result, the Company's flooring customers reduced inventories.
+In addition, the Company's operations in 2023 were impacted by geopolitical events.

 Taking these items into account, as well as performance against other qualitative performance measures, the Compensation Committee determined to pay out awards at an adjusted level of performance in order to retain the Company's management in a competitive market for talented executives.